Skip to main contentCLAUDE.md

 .mdx

-files as navigation pointers - Guides: Focus on single, specific actions with step-by-step instructions
+- Guides: Focus on single, specific actions with step-by-step instructions

 - User Manual: Concise reference organized around core platform objects (Accounts, Backends, Jobs, Organizations, Projects)